duncan411/MINDBODY-Django/README.md

-# MINDBODY Django Demo
+# Shypy
-A demonstration showing how to build an integration with the MINDBODY SOAP API using Python 3 and Django 1.8.
+A demonstration showing how to build an integration with the FISH SOAP API using Python 3 and Django 1.8.
 I did this in my spare time, so bugs are likely.
 I'll try to fix them as I find them.

 https://mbodjango.herokuapp.com